ory/docs/guides/hydra/README.md

 ORY Hydra is an OAuth 2.0 and OpenID Connect Provider.
 As such, it is capable of issuing access, refresh, and ID Tokens.
-Contrary to other projects out there, ORY Hydra does not offer user management (login, logout, profile management, registration) but instead uses a redirection-based flow and REST requests to delegate user authentication (login) to a service which you implement and control.
+Contrary to other projects out there, ORY Hydra does not offer user management (login, logout, profile management, registration) but instead uses a redirection-based flow and a REST API to delegate user authentication (login) to a service which you implement and control.
 This allows you to build a user management that works for you, with the frontend technology that you like, and authentication mechanisms required by your use case (e.g. token-based 2FA, SMS 2FA).